Imposter!!! New IEC?

-It's how I felt.
-It's how many of my colleagues felt and still feel.
+That's how I felt.
+Many of my colleagues felt this way.

 I can remember when I decided I was going to be an independent educational consultant.
 I began making lists of what I needed.
 I knew, I needed business cards, a website, a price and a client.